 Deliveries, distribution and visitors

-Information about protecting your workforce and those who come on-site.
+Protecting your workforce and those who come on-site

 - to provide early clarity to their supply chain about honouring of orders in the system, linked to new production capacity and consumer demand/contracts